ewoudj/game/README.md

 If your spaceship is destroyed click a asteroid of your color and drag to spawn a new spaceship.

 Controls:

-Mouse movement guides your spaceship (it flies to the pointer).
+Move: Mouse movement guides your spaceship (the ship will fly in the direction of your mouse pointer).
-Left click fires your laser
+Shoot Left click fires your laser

-F1: start single player game
+F1: Start single player game
-F2: initiate multi player game
+F2: Start multi player game
+F3: Volume down
+F4: Volume up
+F5: Toggle mute
+F6: Start AI versus AI game
+F7: Toggle chat

+Adding your own AI

+The example AI (heuristic and prioritizing) shows you how to implement the AI.
+Essentially it is a function that gets called in the context of the spaceship ('this' will be the player ship).

+To register the AI: make sure it gets 'required' in the ship.js file, add an appropriate script element to index.html.
+(Eventually this will be replaced with a plugin system.)

 Credits:

 Code:
+All the contributors to this project
 Node (chat) team: https://github.com/ry/node_chat SoundManager2 team: http://www.schillmania.com/projects/soundmanager2/
 JQuery team: http://jquery.com/